-Note: Our Island Peak-16 days program is quick going itinerary designed for trekkers/climbers who have past high altitude trekking experience.
-Those who don’t have high altitude trekking experience but would like to climb Island peak, we suggest our another program –Island Peak Climbing with Everest Base Camp Trek-19 days or Island peak climbing with Gokyo Lakes and Everest Base Camp Trek-22 days.
+Note: Our Island Peak-14 days program is a quick-going itinerary designed for trekkers/climbers who have passed high-altitude trekking experience.
+For those who don’t have high altitude trekking experience but would like to climb Island peak, we suggest another program –Island Peak Climbing with Everest Base Camp Trek-19 days or Island peak climbing with Gokyo Lakes and Everest Base Camp Trek-22 days.
 These programs allow the participant plenty of time to acclimatize before attempting the Island peak itself.

 With a youthful feeling of adventure, you are now going to land in the Tribhuvan International Airport (TIA) of Kathmandu and begin your journey from which you wish to create a lifetime worthy experiences and memories.
-So, after your arrival an airport representative of Icicles Adventure shall be waiting for you at the arrival terminal.
-Then, you will be transferred to your hotel rooms in a private vehicle.
+So, after your arrival an airport representative of Icicles Adventure will welcome you at the arrival terminal and you will be transferred to your hotel .
 In your hotel rooms, you can take some shower and rest a bit before walking outside to have a look around of the places near your hotel.
 Stay overnight at Kathmandu.

 Hope you’re ready for an adventure because today is the day when you leave behind the dusty polluted city area of Kathmandu and fly to the Himalayan serenity of Khumbu region in eastern Nepal.
 We transfer you to the domestic airport departure terminal and as scheduled you shall take a much-needed lovely short flight to Lukla (2,800m/9,186ft) from Kathmandu which can be up to 40 minutes long.
 During your flight, you can see the landscape changing dramatically into greenish color made up of innumerous hills and if you look straight in the far north, you can even see the snowcapped Himalayas too even before your landing.
 So, don’t forget to capture your flight moments.
 After reaching Lukla, we now have to head upward toward the next village which is locally known as Phakding.
 Phakding in general is just a normal local village with scenic hill trails and tea houses which provide a place of shelter for trekkers wanting to trek in the Khumbu region.
 Stay overnight at Phakding.